ozguzMete/cbioportal/docs/deployment/customization/portal.properties-Reference.md

 ## Delegate user-authorization cache to Spring-managed cache

-For evaluation fo user permissions cBioPortal uses a user-authorization cache that is populated at startup.
+For evaluation of user permissions cBioPortal uses a user-authorization cache that is populated at startup.
 By setting the `cache.cache-map-utils.spring-managed` property to _true_ this cache will be managed by the Spring caching solution such as EHCache or Redis.
 For more extended information, see [here](Caching.md#user-authorization-cache)

 ```
 cache.cache-map-utils.spring-managed=false